-Are you leaving your senior living facility exposed to liability?
+Are you leaving your senior living facility or home health agency exposed to liability?

-Assisted living and other long-term care facilities have a duty to their residents to prevent injury, screen for medical conditions, and provide adequate medical care - failure to do so can result in legal liability.
+Senior living facilities and home health agencies have a duty to their residents or patients to prevent injury, screen for medical conditions, and provide adequate medical care - failure to do so can result in legal liability.

 Help mitigate potential risk by using tools that meet the standard of care for concussion management (ImPACT®) and cognitive impairment screening (CIS).
 Easily incorporate them into your existing risk management program for as little as $250, no specialized equipment required, and earn extra income by taking advantage of reimbursement using relevant billing codes.

 50-75% of nursing home residents fall every year.
 Many of these falls result in serious head injuries such as concussion.
 If a resident or patient falls, it’s your duty of care to provide them with specialized and appropriate care.
 Failure to do so could result in legal liability - even if the head injury was not due to your own negligence.